-Want a career in Acting but can’t put aside three years for an Advanced Diploma?
+Want a career in Acting but can’t train full-time?

-With our Foundation Course in Acting, we’ll give you practical training in all aspects of stage and screen acting with an intensive one-year part-time program (twelve hours per week) conducted through rehearsal and performance.
+With our Certificate of Theatre and Screen (Acting) program, we’ll give you practical training in all aspects of stage and screen acting with an intensive one-year part-time program (six hours per week) conducted through rehearsal and performance.

 As one of Australia’s most successful theatre schools, we know that practical experience through production-based training is the best way to learn and harness long-term skills in acting, voice, movement, improvisation and stagecraft.
 It’s what will provide the real-world skills you need to work in the industry.

-Since 2005, hundreds of students have successfully graduated from this exciting course and have gone on to secure agents and perform professionally.
+Since 2005, hundreds of students have successfully graduated from this exciting course and some have continued on to secure agents and perform professionally.

 The program is a unique concept for actor training in Australia.
 The course is production-based, meaning that students learn primarily by rehearsing and performing in front of an audience.
 This is the best and most effective way of laying the foundations for a professional acting career.

-The course is delivered part-time (12 hours per week) over one year and is divided into three twelve-week terms.
+The course is delivered part-time (six hours per week) over one year and is divided into three twelve-week terms.
 There is a two-week break between each term.
-The dates and times for 2016 are as follows:
+The dates and times for 2018 are as follows:

 This module develops the skills required to act to camera.
 Learners will be introduced to the particular requirements of performing in a film and television context and the skills requirements of performing to camera.
 This unit requires learners to perform to camera and will use practical exercises to enable learners to develop their camera performance technique.
 Scenes from Australian and international television and film scripts will be used in rehearsal and performance.
 Learners will be familiarised basic production techniques and health and safety aspects.
 Learners will be encouraged to read, view and listen to a broad range of texts, screenplays and television and film performances for analysis of genre, approaches to acting and audience demands.

 This unit is about the application of acting techniques to contemporary theatre texts.
 Students will be able to adapt and develop their acting skills using styles appropriate for plays written post 1950.
-A one-act contemporary play will be performed to a public audience in Week 12.
+A one-act contemporary play (or scenes from multiple plays) will be performed to a public audience in Week 12.

-Each production is directed by a highly experienced and qualified teacher / director.
-The director is different for each term.
+Each performance/production is directed by a highly experienced and qualified teacher / director.
+The teacher is different for each term.
 Productions are staged over several nights in the final week of term, in front of a public audience.

 We are looking for people who are enthusiastic, flexible and self-disciplined.
 The intensive nature of the course requires a mature, positive attitude and willingness to learn.
 The performing arts industry is very demanding and highly competitive.
 With this in mind, Sydney Theatre School requires that each student takes full responsibility for their own progress and development.
 It requires a full commitment in all aspects of the course including attendance, punctuality, participation, preparation and performance.